NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of non-geometric -manifold groups

-\begin{corollary} Let $M$ be a compact $3$-manifold with empty or tori boundary, then $\pi_1(M)$ is LERF if and only if all the prime factors of $M$ support one of Thurston's eight geometries. \end{corollary}
+\begin{corollary} Let $M$ be a compact orientable $3$-manifold with empty or tori boundary, then $\pi_1(M)$ is LERF if and only if all prime factors of $M$ support one of Thurston's eight geometries. \end{corollary}

 The knot complements in $S^3$ is also a classical family of interesting $3$-manifolds, and each knot is either a torus knot, or a hyperbolic knot, or a satellite knot.
-We have the following corollary for this family.
+We have the following corollary for knot complements.

-\begin{corollary} Let $M$ be the complement of a knot $K\subset S^3$, then $\pi_1(M)$ is LERF if and only if $K$ is a torus knot or a hyperbolic knot. \end{corollary}
+\begin{corollary} Let $M$ be the complement of a knot $K\subset S^3$, then $\pi_1(M)$ is LERF if and only if $K$ is either a torus knot or a hyperbolic knot. \end{corollary}